RomanPlusPlus/scientific-progress-towards-cryonics/README.md

 You can cite this repository as follows:

+`[SPTC, 2018]`

-`R.Plus, Scientific progress towards cryonics, (2018), GitHub repository, https://github.com/RomanPlusPlus/scientific-progress-towards-cryonics `
+`SPTC: curated repository of scientific papers on cryonics, (2018), GitHub repository, https://github.com/RomanPlusPlus/scientific-progress-towards-cryonics `

 # Some stats